 John publishes a journal whose articles are peer-reviewed, and the reviewers are supposed to remain anonymous from the person who originally wrote the article.
 As reviewers (called referees) are reviewing articles, they keep Track Changes turned on so that modifications and comments stand out in the document.

 The problem is that Word, as part of the Track Changes feature, also tracks the name of the person who made a particular change.
-If the original article author got the article back, all that would be necessary would be to hover the mouse pointer over a change or comment, and the name of the referee would be visible.
+If the original article author got the article back and hovered the mouse pointer over a change or comment, the name of the referee would be visible.

 Note that merely deleting the user name and initials in the dialog box will not work; you must use a space or a new word/name.
 The dialog box will put the original name back in an empty name box and a letter in the initial box.